-§10.304.
+§11.304.
 Appraisal Rules and Guidelines.

 (a) General Provision.
 An appraisal prepared for the Department must conform to the Uniform Standards of Professional Appraisal Practice (USPAP) as adopted by the Appraisal Standards Board of the Appraisal Foundation.
 The appraisal must include a statement that the report preparer has read and understood the requirements of this section.
+The appraisal must include a statement that the person or company preparing the appraisal is a disinterested party and will not materially benefit from the Development in any other way than receiving a fee for performing the appraisal and that the fee is in no way contingent upon the outcome of the appraisal.